 Inside: Mom hobbies can be hard to find, and to find time for.
 Use this three-question assessment for moms and women in their 30s to find a hobby you will love, and the time to enjoy it!
 Plus 125 hobby ideas!

-When I talk with other moms about hobbies there are two major roadblocks: Time and Lack of Ideas.
+When I talk with fellow moms and women in their 30s about hobbies, there are two major roadblocks: Time and lack of ideas.

 Time seems obvious.
-There’s never enough time.
+As busy moms there is never enough time.
 For anything.

 So let’s start there because that’s the heart of the matter.
-Finding a hobby you’ll love.
+How to find a hobby you’ll love!